btmorr/leifdb/README.md

 ## Todo

 Raft basics (everything from the [short Raft paper]):
-- leader keep track of log index for each other node, send append-logs requests to each based on last known log index, and update commit index for logs appended to a majority of nodes
 - add log comparison check to vote handler (election restriction)
 - add more checking on most recently seen term